Hypernets -- Good (G)news for Gnutella: Introduction

 \section{Introduction}

-The Gnutella network is a class of open source~\cite{source} virtual networks known as \emph{Peer-to-Peer} or P2P networks.
+The Gnutella network is a class of open source virtual networks known as \emph{Peer-to-Peer} or P2P networks.
 Compared to the more ubiquitous client-server distributed architectures, every P2P node (or \emph{servant}) can act as both a client and a server.
-Many client-server applications e.g., commercial databases, have multiple clients (users) accessing a centralized server (see e.g.,~\cite{njg00} Chap.
+Many client-server applications such as, commercial databases, have multiple clients (users) accessing a centralized server (see~\cite{njg00} Chap.
 8).
 Conversely, P2P network applications are usually completely decentralized.

 Finding applications that can make efficient use of P2P is the current gating factor for their widespread adoption.
 So far, P2P networks have been employed for such applications as the Napster (\texttt{www.napster.com}) music file-sharing service, and the SETI@Home project (\texttt{setiathome.ssl} \texttt{.berkeley.edu}), although those implementations rely on a significant centralized server component.